LukaszRyczek/starships/README.md

 ## Core Game Mechanics

-- **Staking:** All players stake $CLASH to participate in a match.
+- **Contribution:** All players enter by adding our native token to the match pool, which goes to the winner.
-- **Skill-based Outcomes:** Winners are decided solely by gameplay performance — no RNG, no pay-to-win mechanics.
+- **Skill-based Outcomes:** Victory goes to the one who survives the fight.
-- **Burn Mechanism:** Each match reduces token supply, permanently deflating $CLASH.
+- **Burn Mechanism:** Each match reduces token supply, permanently deflating our token.
 - **Zero Vesting/VC Dumping:** Only active participants benefit.
 No hidden allocations.

 **Every action on Onchain Wars leaves a mark on the token’s supply curve.**